Sohou08/Hadoop-Spark/file_format/readme.md

 ### 2. JSON (JavaScript object notation)
 JSON is a text Input Format and each record can be in any form (string, integer, object,nested data...).
 It has a schema integrated to their data.
 JSON is compared to XML due to the fact it can store data in hierarchical format.
 Both are user-readable but JSON is much smaller than XML.
 There are commonly used in network communication.
-It attach metadata into their data in each record.
+They attach metadata into their data in each record.
 It's not splittable due to the fact it does't contain a special character where we can based to subdivise the text e.g "\n" quote.
 Json is widely used file format for NoSQL databases such as MongoDB, Couchbase, Azure Cosmos DB,...

    ![Json versus xml](https://user-images.githubusercontent.com/51121757/80371280-8fa3df80-8889-11ea-867d-2ab16f31fb71.JPG)